-The maximum grant period for Research Grants and Postdoctoral Fellowship Grants is three years.
-The maximum grant period for PhD Scholarship Support Grants is two years.
-The maximum grant period for Honours and Masters Scholarships is two years (one year for full time study and two years for part-time study).
-The period for Early Career Research Grants can be either one or two years.
+The maximum grant period for Research Grants and Postdoctoral Fellowship Grants is 3 years.
+The maximum grant period for PhD Scholarship Support Grants is 2 years.
+The maximum grant period for Honours and Masters Scholarships is 2 years (one year for full time study and 2 years for part-time study).
+The period for Early Career Research Grants can be either one or 2 years.
 The maximum period for Non-salaried Researcher Grants is one year.

-Typically grant periods commence each year on the 1 July.
+Typically grant periods commence each year on 1 July.